inductiva/inductiva/docs/simulators/SWASH.md

 # Initialize the Simulator
 swash = inductiva.simulators.SWASH()
+# or alternatively, to use a specific version of SWASH:
+# swash = inductiva.simulators.SWASH(version="10.01")

 # Run simulation with config files in the input directory
 task = swash.run(input_dir=input_dir,